michal-flaska/vilove-hlasky/_vilove-hlasky.md

 - this guy eats cereal in the shape of bricks btw

 - moje hrdlo mi podrezat mozes, ale moj bicykel mi nikdy nerozoberies

+- you are so slow we could time you on a calendar